tux-00/network_miner/README.md

 If you want to submit data for testing purpose you can use the [json_data_faker.py](test/data/json_data_faker.py) Python 2.7 script to fake every device names in your JSON file.

 To use this script you need to install *faker* module with `pip install fake-factory`.

+Just put the script at your json files location and execute it: `python json_data_faker.py` The script will scan the current folder, find the json files and replace device names.

 # Roadmap
 * Get SNMP informations from a specific device